 - Child Safeguarding Statement

 - Review of Child Safeguarding Statement – August 2020

 School self-evaluation (SSE) is a collaborative and reflective process of internal school review, which allows schools to take ownership of their own development and improvement.
 The process enables schools to gather evidence in order to identify meaningful and specific targets and actions for improvement that focus on teaching and learning practices.

 Our three chosen areas of focus are Literacy, Numeracy and Assessment.
-The Community document below give an overview of the various methodologies being introduced to achieve improvement in these areas for the 2019/2020 school year.
+The Community document below gives an overview of the various methodologies being introduced to achieve improvement in these areas for the 2020/2021 school year.

 Circular 40/2020 states that there will be no new or additional SSE requirements on schools in the 2020/21 school year.